 [JOB] in the subject.

 We also have read-only mailing lists setup for NumPy and SciPy that provide notifications of all version control checkins.

 The following table lists the core NumPy and SciPy lists.
-Please see Before you post to make sure that this is the right place to ask your question.
+Please see the before you post note below to make sure that this is the right place to ask your question.

 scipy, and with